An SQL text by Erland Sommarskog, SQL Server MVP Latest revision 2008-09-28.

 Service Broker objects are also subject to deferred name resolution.
 For instance, this

 is accepted in SQL Server today.
 With strict checks, there would be errors all over the place.
 The only thing to note is that the TO SERVICE should not be checked.
-This is a string literal, and this can be a service in a remote database in a remote server and can be difficult to validate.
+This is a string literal, and this can be a service in a remote database in a remote server so it is not possible to validate.

 Would you believe it, if you say